techjoomla/docs.github.io/_posts/2019-08-29-com-api-mobile-app-use-case.md

 "auth": "c8b16517a0a21c446f1ee9980944cd7e"
 ```

- - 3.0 Now for subsequent API calls you can pass this auth key in the header and still access APIs without passing username and password.
+ - 3.0 Now, for subsequent API calls you can pass this auth key in the header and still access APIs without passing username and password.

 *Example:*